As we have seen, pairs provide a primitive “glue” that we can use to

 the left half of the frame and the second painter’s image in the right half of

-takes two painters and produces a compound
+the frame.
+Similarly, below takes two painters and produces a compound

 painter that draws the first painter’s image below the second painter’s image.